-- the number of shares that are subject to stock awards outstanding under the 2004 Plan and the 2010 Plan, as of March 31, 2018, that subsequently terminate prior to exercise or are reacquired, withheld or not issued to satisfy a tax withholding obligation in connection with an award other than a stock option or stock appreciation right; - 2,920,568, which is the number of shares reserved for issuance under the 2010 Plan as of March 31, 2018; plus - 6,700,000 shares being added under this Proposal 2.
+- the number of shares that are subject to stock awards outstanding under the 2004 Plan and the 2010 Plan, as of December 31, 2018, that subsequently expire or terminate for any reason prior to exercise or settlement or are forfeited because of the failure to meet a contingency or condition required to vest vesting; - the number of shares previously reserved for issuance under the 2010 Plan, of which 6,676,768 remained available for future grant as of December 31, 2018; plus - 8,300,000 shares being added under this Proposal 2; less - the number of shares subject to awards granted after December 31, 2018 and prior to the Annual Meeting.

-We call this aggregate number the "Share Reserve".
-The number of shares available for issuance under the Amended 2010 Plan is reduced by (i) one share for each share of common stock issued pursuant to a Stock Appreciation Right, (ii) 1.47 shares for each share issued pursuant to a Full Value Award granted under the Amended 2010 Plan on or after June 6, 2018.
+We call this aggregate number the "Share Reserve."
+The number of shares available for issuance under the Amended 2010 Plan is reduced by (i) one share for each share of common stock issued pursuant to a Stock Appreciation Right, (ii) 1.47 shares for each share issued pursuant to a Full Value Award granted under the Amended 2010 Plan between June 6, 2018 and June 26, 2019 and (iii) 1.42 shares for each share issued pursuant to a Full Value Award granted under the Amended 2010 Plan on or after June 26, 2019.
 The Share Reserve under the Amended 2010 Plan may be exceeded so long as the number of shares of common stock actually issued upon the vesting or exercise of equity awards made under the Amended 2010 Plan does not exceed the Share Reserve.

-As of March 31, 2018, there were 2,920,568 shares of common stock (plus any shares that might in the future be returned to the plan as a result of cancellation or expiration of options) available for future grant under the 2010 Plan.
-In addition, as of such date, options covering an aggregate of 17,496,769 shares, collectively, were outstanding under the 2004 Plan and the 2010 Plan, and no other awards were outstanding.
-The weighted average exercise price of all options outstanding as of March 31, 2018 was approximately \$30.79 and the weighted average remaining term of such options was approximately 7.88 years.
-A total of 124,799,500 shares of our common stock were outstanding as of March 31, 2018.
+As of December 31, 2018, there were 6,676,769 shares of common stock (plus any shares that might thereafter be returned to the plan as a result of cancellation or expiration of options) available for future grant under the 2010 Plan.
+In addition, as of such date, stock awards covering an aggregate of 19,868,781 shares, collectively, were outstanding under the 2004 Plan and the 2010 Plan, and no other awards were outstanding.
+The weighted average exercise price of all options outstanding as of December 31, 2018 was approximately \$28.04 and the weighted average remaining term of such options was approximately 7.6 years.
+A total of 143,853,597 shares of our common stock were outstanding as of December 31, 2018.

 If we issue common stock pursuant to a stock award and the common stock is later forfeited, then the forfeited shares will become available for issuance under the Amended 2010 Plan.
-To the extent that a Full Value Award again becomes available for issuance under the Amended 2010 Plan, then the number of shares of common stock available for issuance under the Amended 2010 Plan will increase by 1.47 shares.
-The only stock awards that we have issued to date are stock options.
+To the extent that a Full Value Award again becomes available for issuance under the Amended 2010 Plan, then the number of shares of common stock available for issuance under the Amended 2010 Plan will increase by 1.47 shares for Full Value

+Awards granted between June 6, 2018 and June 26, 2019, and by 1.42 shares for Full Value Award granted after June 26, 2019.
 Any shares we reacquire pursuant to our withholding obligations and any shares we reacquire as consideration for the exercise of an option or stock appreciation right, however, do not become available for issuance under the Amended 2010 Plan.
 In addition, if the exercise price of any award is satisfied by the tender of shares of common stock to us (whether by actual delivery or attestation), the tendered shares do not become available for issuance under the Amended 2010 Plan.